-Primary Objectives Management Questions Year 8 (2020) Status Based on Results To-Date To collect better information on the relative abundance, life history and habitat use of resident fish populations in Seton Lake. of Seton Lake resident fish populations? rate for fish during the rearing period, as well as foraging habitat based on the depth and vertical extent of the thermocline.
+Primary Objectives Management Questions Year 9 (2021) Status Based on Results To-Date To collect better information on the relative abundance, life history and habitat use of resident fish populations in Seton Lake. vertical extent of the thermocline.
 Fine sediments can impact productivity by increasing turbidity and introducing particulates that deposit on spawning substrates in the lake (i.e., for gwenis).
-Fish may compensate for these effects by utilizing areas of the lake that are least directly affected by the diversion inputs (e.g., the outflow section).
+Fish may compensate for these effects by utilizing areas of the lake that are least directly affected by the diversion inputs (e.g., the outflow section) and capitalizing on areas that receive groundwater upwelling effects (as has been observed for kokanee populations in other lakes; Hebert 2019).
+The presence of artesian upwelling has been documented for Seton Lake (Wade and Taylor 1979).
 MQ 3 will be addressed with the continuation of temperature profile and sedimentation rate monitoring (coincident with seasonal Carpenter diversion characteristics).
-Establishment of potential linkages with the fish abundance index information will continue to be explored, but potential correlations will not be evident until more annual data points are available.
-Relevant results & analysis from BRGMON-6 will also be incorporated with the results from this program by the end of the study period (i.e., 2022) to inform the response to this question.
+Establishment of potential linkages with the fish abundance index information will continue to be explored, but potential correlations will not be included until all the annual data points are available (i.e., including Year 10).
+Relevant results & analysis from BRGMON-6 may also be incorporated with the results from this program by the end of the study period to inform the response to this question.
 See Sections 3.1, 3.2 and 4.
 4. Can refinements be made to the selected alternative to improve habitat conditions or enhance resident fish populations in Seton Lake?
 We cannot answer this MQ at this stage.
 The program is intended to provide relevant information, coupled with applicable results provided by other programs (i.e., BRGMON-6), for answering this MQ.
 Relevant inputs from BRGMON-8 include seasonal water temperature profile and sedimentation rate effects of the diversion, as well as general fish population trends for target species across the monitoring period.
 Providing more conclusive inputs (based on observed effects and relationships among monitored variables) for making management decisions about diversion operations, will require the full 10-year data set (i.e., the full duration of data collection for this program).
 Note: It is anticipated that this program would be able to detect large-scale changes in relative abundance of target species, but not likely small-scale changes.
 Finer resolution in the results would require different methods (e.g., "Seabird" profiles, hydroacoustics), effort and budget.
 Also, based on the time lag between potential causal effects on gwenis spawning (diversion operations, temperature, sedimentation) and the measurement of fish population response (i.e., annual CPUE of gwenis at Age-3) there will be a limited number of years for linking effect and response at the end of the current monitoring period in 2022.
 See more information provided about this issue in Section 4 .